iAutoparkCars/StaffPickVideos/README.md

 ### Important notes before viewing running Project on device
 1. MainActivity is located at root of project for convenience.
 > I refactored the project to outline MVVM architecture using Google's data binding (UI-heavy-logic all separated into ViewModels directory).
 	Network layer and models all now in Models directory.
 Activities, views, adapters, etc. all located in Views directory.
+	Done to logically separate these components of the project, reduce coupling, and increase test-ability, mock-ability.
 2. Please view ***Development Process*** section below to know how the development was executed

 ### You’ve inherited code...elevate it to your own standard of quality.